StadiumXDanichee/OHM-App/README.md

 # How to run

+1) Download Node
-1) Clone or download files
+2) Clone or download files
-2) Move to directory in terminal or command prompt
+3) Move to directory in terminal or command prompt
-3) Use command npm i
+4) Use command npm i
-4) Use comman npm start
+5) Use comman npm start
-5) Go to your preferred browser and go to localhost:3000
+6) Go to your preferred browser and go to localhost:3000